ctokheim/protocol/README.md

 ## Platform

-The protocol package should work on any platform.
+The protocol package should work on UNIX platforms (mac os x, linux).
+It likely will work on windows, but has not been tested (installation instructions may differ).

 ## Support